 Job security is a thing of the past and will only get worse as more and more jobs become automated.
 Even those employed at larger companies may not be employed by those companies.
-Just above 40% of Americans have what are considered “contingent” jobs; agency temp jobs, on-call jobs, or contract jobs, part-time jobs, or are self employed.
+Many work on contracts.

-Companies no longer share their success with employees in the form of raises and benefits, profits are now only the preserve of shareholders.
+Companies no longer share their success; profits are now only for shareholders.

-Home prices are out of reach for many Americans as is a college education.
-Pensions are now part of a by gone era.
+Home prices are out of reach.
+Pensions are part of a bygone era.
 Only 4% of American workers in the private sector have a pension as their only retirement account, down from 60% in the early 1980’s.

-In these circumstances, you can see why the old advice doesn’t work.
-Getting a college degree, if you can afford it at all (you can, just not in the traditional way), is no longer the almost certain path to the upper middle class it once was.
-If you do manage to get a degree, it’s hard to save for a home or anything else when your student loan payments are so high.
+You can see why the old advice doesn’t work.
+Getting a college degree is no longer the almost sure path to the upper middle class.
+If you do get a degree, it’s hard to save for a home when your student loan payments are so high.

-If your employer doesn’t offer a 401k, you may never know there is such a thing as tax-sheltered savings or find out much later in life and lose out on all of the time that money had to compound which is how money really grows.
+If your employer doesn’t it, you may never know there is such a thing as tax-sheltered savings and lose out on all of the time that money had to compound.

 The study is based on 235 families from all across the United States.
 For one year they gave the authors access to every detail of their financial lives.
 The families were not among the poorest nor were they among the richest.
 A quarter was below the poverty line, half were at or making two times the poverty line, and a quarter were above the prior group.

 To understand what that means, federal poverty guidelines for a family of four is $24,600 per year.